NotNite/webfishing-mods/README.md

 Mod list for WEBFISHING.

+> [!WARNING]
+> This repository is no longer suggested by the community, but remains here for historic reasons.
+Publish on [Thunderstore](https://thunderstore.io/c/webfishing/) now, see [here](https://github.com/NotNite/GDWeave/blob/main/MODS.md#publishing-to-thunderstore) for instructions.

 ## Contributing

 [Fork this repository](https://github.com/NotNite/webfishing-mods/fork), create a Markdown file in `src/content/mods`,  and [create a pull request](https://github.com/NotNite/webfishing-mods/compare).
 The Markdown file should have the following structure: